-“Elena Shopova and Partners” Law Office processes personal data in the capacity of a personal data controller as well as personal data processor by assignment under a contract with other personal data controllers.
+“Shopova, Kolarova and Partners” Law Association processes personal data in the capacity of a personal data controller as well as personal data processor by assignment under a contract with other personal data controllers.
 This means that your personal data – such as name, address, telephone, e-mail contact, etc. may be stored by us in our database.

 Expressing our commitment to ensure the highest level of protection of your personal data, we have established internal rules and strict procedures for supervising the processing of personal data that comply with the requirements of the General Data Protection Regulation (GDPR ).